mindy-m/git_101/README.md

 ## This is a section about Goats

 - Some goats are GRUMPY!
-    This is due to their lack of flight.
+    - This is due to their lack of flight.
-    They reeeally want to fly for some reason.
+    - They reeeally want to fly for some reason.
 - Some goats are able to fly!
 - Some goats are very happy to bake you a pie!

+### Mechanisms for goat flight:
+- Jet packs
+- Super Jet Packs
+- springs
+- wings
+- dragonfly armies